swatantragoswami09/Facial_Recognition_Ml_PROJECT/README.md

 This getting started guide is super quick!
 Follow these two steps and you will have turned your boring readme into a pretty one.

-1. Rename your current `README.md` file to `blueprint.md`.
-2. Run `python`

-That's it!
-Check out your freshly generated `README.md` file and enjoy the fruits of what you just did.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#getting-started-slower)